chaitanya100100/Mini-SQL-Engine/README.md

 # Mini-SQL-Engine
-A mini SQL engine to parse and execute simple sql queries
+A mini SQL engine to parse and execute simple sql queries implemented in python